Featured Open Space Properties

 The acquisition affords Summit County a unique opportunity to protect a large portion of the Snake River Basin backcountry, while also preserving a piece of Summit County history.
 The Saints John properties are highly valued for their intact historic resources, popularity for public recreation, scenic viewsheds, high-quality wetlands, and important wildlife habitat.

-The Saints John townsite was also the site of the Saints John Tailings Reclamation Project, an abandoned-mine cleanup completed by the Colorado Department of Reclamation, Mining and Safety, Climax Molybdenum and numerous other partners in 2013.
-The project removed over 23,000 cubic yards of tailings from the stream corridor, preserved the historic mill by diverting clean water away from the site, and created or enhanced more than three acres of wetlands to improve water quality in Sts.
-John Creek.
+The Saints John townsite was also the site of the Saints John Tailings Reclamation Project, an abandoned-mine cleanup completed by the Colorado Department of Reclamation, Mining and Safety, Climax Molybdenum and numerous other partners.
+The project removed over 23,000 cubic yards of tailings from the stream corridor, preserved the historic mill by diverting clean water away from the site, and created or enhanced more than three acres of wetlands to improve water quality in Saints John Creek.

 Protecting scenic qualities and recreational opportunities on Mt.
 Baldy is a high priority for the open space programs of both Summit County and the Town of Breckenridge.
-In September 2014, they jointly purchased two parcels, the 18-acre City Claims and 104-acre Laurium Claims both of which support continued non-motorized recreation in the area. the City Claims overlie Baldy Road and the primary routes backcountry skiers use to access the front side of Baldy.
+The programs jointly purchased two parcels, the 18-acre City Claims and 104-acre Laurium Claims both of which support continued non-motorized recreation in the area.
+The City Claims overlie Baldy Road and the primary routes used by backcountry skiers to access the front side of Baldy.